-Overall, a home and auto insurance bundle can save you up to $833 per year, but you'll need to compare and select the best auto and home insurance companies to get the coverage and customer service you need at an affordable price.
+Overall, bundling your home and auto insurance can save you around $496 per year, but you'll need to compare and select the best auto and home insurance companies to get the coverage and customer service you need at an affordable price.

-MoneyGeek found that a State Farm bundle offers the best combination of quality service and affordability.
+Bundling with State Farm offers the best combination of quality service and affordability.

-The two widely-available companies most likely to have cheapest home and auto insurance bundles are State Farm and Allstate.
+The two nationally available companies most likely to have the cheapest home and auto insurance bundles are State Farm and Allstate.

-When you bundle home and auto insurance, the costs average at $2,739 per year, while the unbundled policies cost an average of $3,288 per year.
+On average, bundling home and auto insurance costs $3,175 per year, whereas the same unbundled policies cost $3,671 per year.

-The Companies With the Best Home and Auto Bundles
+Companies With the Best Home and Auto Insurance Bundle

 Winner for Best Bundle: State Farm

-Mostly offers just the standard auto and homeowners insurance coverages
+Only offers standard auto and homeowners insurance coverages

-On average, State Farm offers one of the biggest bundle discounts at 25% and annual premium of $2,534 after discounts.
-Considering that State Farm home and auto insurance policies are relatively affordable to begin with, this makes it one of the most affordable bundles around.
-And you're getting great value for your money too, as it has a stellar customer service reputation, especially for homeowners insurance.
+State Farm is the largest property and casualty insurer in the U.S. based on market share.
+At about 25%, its discount for bundling is one of the biggest available nationwide.
+Those who take advantage pay approximately $2,559 per year in auto and home insurance combined.
+State Farm’s home and auto insurance policies are relatively affordable, making it one of the most affordable bundles around.
+You're getting great value for your money as well since it has a stellar customer service reputation, especially for homeowners insurance.

-State Farm doesn't offer some of the common optional coverages that other insurers might offer, such as accident forgiveness in auto insurance.
-But, it does offer the big ones such as roadside assistance and rental car reimbursement for auto insurance, and home system protection and service line coverage for homeowners insurance.
-Overall, State Farm will offer good service at a good price with most of the coverages you need for home and auto.
-See a complete list of State Farm's coverage options for both home and auto below.Read MoneyGeek's State Farm Auto Insurance Review
+State Farm doesn't offer some of the common optional coverages that other insurers might offer, such as accident forgiveness for auto insurance.
+However, it offers many popular additions, such as roadside assistance and rental car reimbursement for auto insurance, and home system protection and service line coverage for homeowners insurance.

 If you want to make a comparison of the best home and auto insurance companies individually, MoneyGeek has resources for that too!
 When looking for the best home and auto insurance bundle, an important step in the bundling process is comparing individual quotes as well as bundled quotes.